PaulaRybicka0114/automation_challenge_portfolio/README.md

 * //*[text()="Sign in"]

 ### Subtask 3 - Adding selectors to the project
-Done, as you can check in in the files. :wink:
+Done, as you can check in the files. :wink:

 ### Subtask 4 - Adding a new file (dashbord)
 Same here. :white_check_mark: